timruhkopf/Codewars/Loopover/README.md

      'U2', 'R0', 'D2', 'U1', 'R0', 'D1', 'U0', 'L0', 'D0', 'L0', 'L0', 'L0',
      'U0', 'L0', 'D0', 'L0', 'U0', 'R0', 'R0', 'D0', 'R0', 'R0']

+### Refactoring Ideas

+(*) move Row's Context class to Cyclic_shift_debug and import it

+(*) make StrategyTranspose a method class decorator for solve

+(*) There must be a less verbose solution based on the very same insights from the graph approach.
+A good place to start is a cherry pick to commit: specific solution to avoid the subgraph & choose strategy calculation.
+This strategy takes a graph - that may consist of closed subgraphs and moves according to it.
+In this variant, care must be taken to ensure once the closed subgraph is traversed, the last u is countered with a starting d or vice versa.
+Are all graphs valid? only with an even row (or column) length?

 [0] https://www.codewars.com/kata/5c1d796370fee68b1e000611/train/python
 [1] https://refactoring.guru/design-patterns/strategy/python/example